basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 In other words, these definitions must match.
 Refer to the data sheet for more information.

 {% strip 2, ">" %}
-    {% if cpu_series == 2 %}
+    {% if cpu_series == 1 %}
-        The EFM32 Gemstone MCUs have extended support for pin mapping.
+        This MCU has extended pin mapping support.
 Each pin of a peripheral can be connected separately to one of the predefined pins for that peripheral.
     {% endif %}
 {% endstrip %}